I'm often asked, "Do I really need multiple loan signing agent certifications? There are so many out there, which ones do I really need?"

 The first reason you should have both is because various signing agent databases and mortgage professionals recognize these two certifications.

-But most importantly they are two separate and distinct certifications that compliment each other to give you the knowledge and skills to become a top loan signing agent.
+Most importantly, however, they are two separate and distinct certifications that compliment each other to give you the knowledge and skills required to become a top loan signing agent.

-To understand why they are distinctly different and why it’s important to have both is you need to understand what both certifications are trying to teach you.
+To see why each is unique and why it’s important to have both, you need to understand what both certifications are trying to teach you.

 To understand what their certification is about, let’s talk about their company mission and history.

 The National Notary Association was established in 1957 to provide notaries with “education, guidance, resources, tools, and advocacy.”